syncfusion-content/uwp-docs/uwp/SfPdfViewer/Getting-Started.md

 * Syncfusion.SfRadialMenu.UWP
 * Syncfusion.SfShared.UWP

 Each of these assemblies always needs to be in parallel with its associated resource files as shown in the screenshot below.
-However, it is not necessary to have all these assmblies in a single folder as long as the resource files are along with the assemblies in their respective folders.
-The screenshot shows only the SfPdfViewer assembly for brievity.
+However, it is not necessary to have all these assemblies in a single folder as long as the resource files are along with the assemblies in their respective folders.
+The screenshot shows only the SfPdfViewer assembly for brevity.

 ![](Getting-Started_images/Getting-Started_img3.jpeg)